-The calendar for the elaboration of the second NW GRIP was first outlined at the SG meeting held in Copenhagen on 23 November.
-The detailed process and milestones are to be presented at the RCC-IG meetings in The Hague on 4 April.
-During these meetings, TSOs will also present the outline and content of the GRIP 2013, and subsequently a public consultation will be launched to gain stakeholders' views on the proposed outline and content.
+The calendar for the elaboration of the second NW GRIP was first outlined at the SG meeting held in Copenhagen on 23 November 2012.
+The detailed process and milestones were presented at the RCC-IG meetings in The Hague on 4 April 2013.
+At this meeting, TSOs presented the outline and content of the GRIP 2013 and its different chapters.
+The GRIP 2013 was drafted by TSOs from the region, under the coordination of GTS, at the beginning of 2013, and takes into account the recommendations made by NRAs at regional level and by ACER in its Opinion on GRIPs, released on 25 March 2013.

-The suggested outline and content of the GRIP 2013 was drafted by TSOs from the region, under the coordination of GTS, at the beginning of 2013.
-It takes into account the recommendations made by NRAs at regional level and by ACER in its Opinion on GRIPs, released on 25 March 2013.
-The draft GRIP 2013, together with a consultation questionnaire, is being submitted to public consultation of stakeholders from 4 April to 3 May 2013.
-After this consultation, the draft version will be submitted to the GRI NW, for comments until September, and the final publication is foreseen for October 2013.
+The draft contents of the GRIP 2013, together with a consultation questionnaire, have been submitted to public consultation of stakeholders from 4 April to 3 May 2013.
+Only one response was received during this period.
+The TSO are now drafting the GRIP 2013 itself and will be submitting it to another consultation until September.
+During this new consultation period (July-September), the NW RCC will officially provide feedback on the draft GRIP.
+The final publication of the GRIP is envisaged for October 2013.
 Finally, a further consultation is planned after the publication, in Q4 2013.

 The new plan is expected to include a number of improvements with respect to the first GRIP.
 Enhanced regional supply and demand analysis will be included, and the impact of projects on cross border points will be examined.
-The GRIP will show the procedure (and results) of regional cross border open seasons / auctions, and will further analyse regional congested points as highlighted by TYNDP 2013-2022.
+The new GRIP is also expected to show the procedure (and results) of regional cross border open seasons / auctions, and further analyses regional congested points as highlighted by TYNDP 2013-2022.